-$Netflix(NFLX.US) Q1 2025 Quick Interpretation: The first quarter performance exceeded expectations, with the main highlight being profitability.
-Meanwhile, management's guidance for the second quarter is also above market expectations.
-In a "turbulent" year, the company does not adjust its full-year revenue guidance, which to some extent indicates operational confidence and confirms the current subscription streaming's relatively low sensitivity to macroeconomic factors as a "safe haven."
-On the other hand, despite the significant beat in Q1, the unchanged full-year target may also reflect some cautious considerations from management.
+$Netflix(NFLX.US)1Q25 Quick Interpretation: First-quarter performance exceeded expectations, with the main highlight being profitability.
+Meanwhile, management's guidance for the second quarter was also higher than market expectations.
+In this "turbulent" year, the company did not adjust its full-year revenue guidance, which to some extent demonstrates operational confidence and confirms the current "safe haven" attribute of subscription streaming services being relatively less sensitive to macro conditions.
+On the other hand, with the significant beat in Q1 and no adjustment to the full-year target, this may also reflect some cautious considerations by management.

-1. Profit exceeds expectations in gross margin.
-The gross margin continued to rise significantly in the first quarter, attributed not only to the continued popularity of hit shows but also to price increases in multiple regions and the advancement of high-margin advertising.
-Management has raised the guidance for second-quarter profit margins, increasing the operating profit margin to 33% (up 1.5 percentage points quarter-on-quarter), but the full-year operating profit margin guidance remains at 29% for now.
+1. Profit exceeded expectations in gross margin.
+First-quarter gross margin continued to rise significantly, driven not only by the sustained popularity of hit shows but also by price increases in multiple regions and the advancement of high-margin advertising.
+Management's guidance for Q2 profitability is even higher, with operating margin rising to 33% (QoQ +1.5pct), though the full-year operating margin guidance remains at 29% for now.

-2. Subscription growth mainly from Europe and Asia.
-Starting this year, subscription numbers are no longer disclosed, so Dolphin Research can only estimate the approximate increase in subscription users based on price increases in various regions.
-According to the estimates, overall subscription revenue in the first quarter grew by 12.5% year-on-year (16% year-on-year growth on a constant currency basis), slightly above expectations, with revenue growth mainly coming from an increase in subscription users.
+2. Subscriber growth likely came mainly from Europe and Asia.
+Starting this year, the company no longer discloses subscriber numbers, so Dolphin Research could only estimate the approximate subscriber growth based on regional price increases.
+According to estimates, overall subscription revenue grew 12.5% YoY (16% YoY on a currency-neutral basis), slightly above expectations, with revenue growth primarily driven by an increase in subscribers.

-Growth was particularly strong in Europe and Asia, mainly benefiting from the local content that was a hit during the season.
-In North America, however, as a core price increase region, user growth was weak, with estimates suggesting potential churn (quarter-on-quarter), but this is expected to be a short-term impact, and the company anticipates a recovery and accelerated growth in North American revenue in the second quarter.
+Europe and Asia saw more growth, benefiting from locally popular content during the quarter.
+In North America, as the core region for price hikes, subscriber growth was sluggish, with estimates even suggesting a decline (QoQ).
+However, this is a short-term impact, and the company expects North American revenue growth to accelerate in Q2.

-3. Cash flow reaches a historical high.
-Free cash flow (Non-GAAP) in the first quarter was nearly $2.7 billion, a year-on-year increase of 25%.
-While monetization capability is at its peak due to the content cycle, the year-on-year growth rate of content investment is slowing.
+3. Cash flow hit a record high.
+First-quarter free cash flow (Non-GAAP) reached nearly $2.7 billion, up 25% YoY.
+With monetization at its peak due to the content cycle, content investment growth slowed YoY.

-According to the usual investment rhythm, there will be an acceleration in the second half of the year.
-However, considering the relatively turbulent environment this year, the original content investment budget of $18 billion may not be fully utilized due to cautious control.
-Competitors may also face this issue, but generally speaking, such times tend to be more favorable for the current leaders.
+Based on typical investment patterns, spending will accelerate in the second half of the year.
+However, given the relatively turbulent macro environment this year, Dolphin Research believes the original $18 billion content budget may not be fully spent due to cautious control.
+Competitors may face the same issue, but generally, this situation tends to favor the current market leader.

 The copyright of this article belongs to the original author/organization.